olxbr/lighthouse-ci-action/README.md

 Use outputs to compose results of the LHCI Action with other Github Actions, like webhooks, notifications, or custom assertions.

-### `agregatedSumary`
+### `aggregatedSumary`

-A JSON string with the agregated result of all runs for summary report:
+A JSON string with the aggregated result of all runs for summary report:

 ```json
 {